listing-mirror/knowledge_base/import-create/create-listing.md

 # Getting Started: Creating Listings
 ### Learn how to create listings in Listing Mirror, and set expectations for the accepted workflow

-Unlike Amazon, we don't run automatic import for any other marketplace.
+Unlike Amazon, we don't run automatic import for any other marketplace, aside from WooCommerce.
 As stated before, you'll be expected to create brand-new products on Listing Mirror.
-This article will show you how to create products without any existing information.
+This article will show you how to create products without existing information.

 ## Create Listings Without Data